xlson/xlson.github.com/_posts/2010-11-15-speeding-up-your-gradle-builds.markdown

 This is the same as adding `--daemon` every time you run gradle.
 There is also a `--no-daemon` flag that you can use when you'd like to disable it explicitly.

+## Potential issues

+I've already noticed that I have some builds that don't use the `projectDir`property that is available in all Gradle builds and therefor (incorrectly) run tasks in `~/.gradle/` instead of the project directory.
+This is easily fixed but might be worth checking.

 The latest release (0.9-rc3) is available over at [gradle.org](http://gradle.org/).